Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 - PSA:
   - algorithm specification:
     - hash alg used for message hashing, encoding and MGF1
-    - salt length can be either "standard" (== hashlen) or "any"
+    - salt length can be either "standard" (<= hashlen, see note) or "any"
   - signature generation:
-    - salt length: always using the maximum legal value and random salt
+    - salt length: always <= hashlen (see note) and random salt
   - verification:
-    - salt length: either == hashlen, or any depending on algorithm
+    - salt length: either <= hashlen (see note), or any depending on algorithm

+Note: above, "<= hashlen" means that hashlen is used if possible, but if it doesn't fit because the key is too short, then the maximum lenght that fits is used.

 The RSA/PK API is in principle more flexible than the PSA Crypto API.
 The following sub-sections study whether and how this matters in practice.